A necessary and sufficient condition for $k$-transversals

+{ The motivation for Definition \ref{def:R-dependency-consistent-with-tuples} is explained in further detail in Section \ref{sec:g-p-w-(d-1)}.
+We may now state the main result of the paper:}

 \begin{theorem} Let $0 \le k < d$ be integers and $\F$ a finite family of convex sets in $\R^d$.
-Then, $\F$ is $\R$-dependency consistent with $(d-k)$-tuples in a finite set of points $P \subseteq \R^k$ if and only if there exists a $k$-transversal to $\F$. \end{theorem}
+Then, there exists a $k$-transversal to $\F$ if and only if $\F$ is $\R$-dependency consistent with $(d-k)$-tuples in a finite set of points $P \subseteq \R^k$. \end{theorem}

-The condition of being \emph{dependency consistent with $(d-k)$-tuples} in $P$ is defined in Definition \ref{def:dependency-consistent-with-tuples}, together with a version used in the Theorem \ref{thm:main-C} below.
-The case $k=0$ of Theorem \ref{thm:main-R} is Helly's theorem, while $k=d-1$ recovers Goodman-Pollack-Wenger theorem, as noted in Remark \ref{rem:k=0-and-k=d-1}.